sofiakbergstrom/BB2490/project/project_diary.md

 **Question:** Is this because the data is bad?
 Should we play more with cutadapt options?

+**NOTE**: The data has been sequenced using the Illumina Kit TrueSeq small RNA, and looking at [the documentation](http://supportres.illumina.com/documents/documentation/chemistry_documentation/experiment-design/illumina-customer-sequence-letter.pdf), in page 15 I discovered that the sequence we are using as default is precisely the Illumina adapter for this protocol.

+[Phil's miRNA pipeline](https://github.com/ewels/miRNA_processing) does all what we need.
+After understanding the tools it uses, we should use this pipeline and focus on the results.

+I am going to try to find more data we can use.
+There is more data from one of the project that is corrupted due to an Uppmax data loss, I'll try to recover it and reprocess it from our backups...
+Found the two runs that have the third's project data in swestore.
+Will try to fetch and process them.

+Trying `miRNA_processing` pipeline

 ### 2015-02-26

 I have copied all raw project data to my home directory in Uppmax to be able to share it with Sofia and Yim, the data consists on: